 In this post I wanted to take an in-depth look at the Amex Green Card, which is underrated and often overlooked.
 In my opinion is a great card for anyone looking to earn travel rewards in the long run.

-American Express Green Card Basics
+American Express Green Card Basics For September 2021

-The new Amex Green Card has a reasonable annual fee, offers statements credits that can potentially more than offset the annual fee, and offers 3x points in categories that many will spend a lot in.
+The Amex Green Card has a reasonable annual fee, offers statements credits that can potentially more than offset the annual fee, and offers 3x points in categories that many will spend a lot in.

 Combine that with the value of Membership Rewards points, and the other great cards out there you can complement that with, and this is a card that should interest many.
 So let’s take a closer look at the details.

 Amex Green Card $150 Annual Fee